Skip to Content

 Owners of mid-sized buildings would have to pay to maintain and install curbside trash bins as part of the city's push to move trash from the sidewalk to the street under new legislation in the City Council.

-The bill from Council Member Crystal Hudson (D-Brooklyn) would require property owners in 10- to 30-unit buildings to pay $55 per unit per year to use curbside trash containers installed by the city — and sets a deadline of 2032 for the city to complete the shift to containerization.
+The bill from Council Member Crystal Hudson (D-Brooklyn) would require property owners in 10- to 30-unit buildings to pay up to $55 per unit per year to use curbside trash containers installed by the city — and sets a deadline of 2032 for the city to complete the shift to containerization.

 Building owners would be able to opt out and use a different collection method approved by the Sanitation Department, such as the city's new official sidewalk wheelie bin, which costs a similar, albeit one-time, amount per bin.